losisin/helm-values-schema-json/docs/README.md

 ### required

+This is a special annotation that adds the field's map key to its parent node's `required` setting.

-Array of unique strings appended to the parent node. [section 6.5.3](https://json-schema.org/draft/2020-12/json-schema-validation#section-6.5.3)
+JSON Schema `required` is an array of unique strings. [section 6.5.3](https://json-schema.org/draft/2020-12/json-schema-validation#section-6.5.3)

 The `:true` part of `required:true` is optional.